Hero Background

 Gutters should be cleaned at least once per season, and more often if your home is surrounded by tall trees that shed leaves, needles, or seed pods.

-Routine washing, good drainage, adequate airflow around siding and decks, and using mildew-resistant paints and finishes all help prevent mold and mildew on exterior surfaces.
+Routine washing, good drainage, airflow around siding and decks, and using mildew-resistant paints and finishes all help prevent mold and mildew on exterior surfaces.

 Yes.
-Annual inspections of roofing, siding, gutters, and sealing help catch small issues early, extend the lifespan of materials, and protect your warranty coverage.
+Annual inspections of roofing, siding, gutters, and sealing help catch small issues early, extend the lifespan of materials, and protect warranty coverage.